ToTHXaT/e-comet-tz/README.md

 docker-compose up
 ```

 ## *create_tables.sql* contains sql script needed to setup Postgresql database.
-It is expected to be executed on your db before launching any of this apps
+It is expected to be executed on your db before launching any of these apps